Doctor of Physical Therapy – FAQ

 Absolutely not!
 Our online and blended courses should not be confused with passive online learning (i.e., self-paced, self-study) that is devoid of direct faculty involvement.
 In fact, all of our online courses are faculty-directed and include daily interactions between the faculty and students.
 Our faculty develop courses using contemporary standards of practice, best evidence, and innovative instructional methods to enhance student engagement, comprehension, and outcomes.

 Physical therapy is a hands-on profession that requires extensive training and practice to develop critical patient management skills.
 Psychomotor skills for the patient examination, intervention, and effective human interaction are taught and practiced during these onsite lab immersion sessions.
 In total, students spend approximately 80 days or 640 hours in dedicated laboratory instruction with program faculty and practicing clinicians.
 Each onsite lab immersion session is scheduled at a strategic time in the academic quarter to facilitate learning and skill development.
-In Knoxville, Tennessee, for example, these lab sessions are conducted at the South College Parkside Campus, in a new, state-of-the-art 23,000 square foot facility completed in May 2020.
+Lab sessions are conducted on or near the respective campus of enrollment.

 Travel to Campus is required for orientation prior to initiating the program, onsite lab immersions during the first six academic quarters, and for a final program debriefing and graduation following completion of the program.
 You will only be required to travel to the Campus you are enrolled in: Knoxville, TN or Atlanta, GA.